Mission and Catholic Identity

 Standard 3

-An excellent Catholic school adhering to mission provides opportunities outside the classroom for student faith formation, participation in liturgical and communal prayer and action in service of social justice.
+An excellent Catholic school adhering to mission provides opportunities both within and outside the classroom for Christ-centered student faith formation, participation in liturgical and communal prayer, and action in service of missionary discipleship and social justice.

 Benchmarks

-3.1 Every student is offered timely and regular opportunities to learn about and experience the nature and importance of prayer, the Eucharist, and liturgy.
+3.1 Every student is offered timely and regular opportunities to grow closer to Christ through prayer, the Eucharist, and liturgy.

-3.2 Every student is offered timely, regular, and age appropriate opportunities to reflect on their life experiences and faith through retreats and other spiritual experiences.
+3.2 Every student is offered timely, regular, and age-appropriate opportunities to reflect on their life experiences and faith through retreats and/or other spiritual experiences that prioritize both personal reflection and interpersonal encounter.

 Standard 4

-An excellent Catholic school adhering to mission provides opportunities for adult faith formation and action in service of social justice.
+An excellent Catholic school adhering to mission provides opportunities for Christ-centered adult faith formation and action in service of missionary discipleship and social justice.

 Benchmarks

-4.1 The leader/leadership team provides retreats and other spiritual experiences for the faculty and staff on a regular and timely basis.
+4.1 The leader/leadership team provides engaging spiritual formation experiences that prioritize both personal reflection and interpersonal encounter for the faculty and staff on a regular and timely basis.

-4.2 The leader/leadership team and faculty assist parents/ guardians in their role as the primary educators of their children in faith.
+4.2 The leader/leadership team and faculty assist parents/guardians in their role as the primary educators of their children in faith, making clear to families the appropriate supportive role of the school as it relates to parish and home.

-4.3 The leader/leadership team collaborates with other institutions (for example, Catholic Charities, Catholic higher education, religious congregation-sponsored programs) to provide opportunities for parents/ guardians to grow in the knowledge and practice of the faith.
+4.3 The leader/leadership team collaborates with other institutions (for example, Catholic Charities, Catholic higher education, religious sponsor programs) to provide opportunities for parents/guardians to grow in the knowledge and practice of the faith.

 4.5 Every administrator, faculty, and staff member visibly supports the faith life of the school community.